(Adopted January 2015; Fee Schedule updated March 2019)

 Prior written board authorization is required for all new installations and replacement of hard surface flooring including parquet, hardwood, wood laminate, marble, ceramic, stone, slate, and vinyl in rooms other than kitchens and bathrooms.
 Board approval will not be granted unless the following specifications are satisfied:

 Minimum underlayment shall include at least ¼ inch cork for sound absorption (or an industry accepted equivalent) adhered with latex adhesive to the bare floor, covered by at least ½” plywood adhered with latex adhesive to the cork.
-Hardwood flooring shall be adhered to the plywood per manufacturer’s recommendations.
+Hardwood flooring shall adhere to the plywood per manufacturer’s recommendations.
 Nails or staples are not to penetrate the cork or other soundproofing material.
 A gap of at least ¼” must be left between the flooring and any walls (to minimize sound transmission and to allow the flooring to expand with humidity) and shall be filled with insulation board, cork or flexible caulk.
 If necessary, baseboard or molding may be installed to conceal the gap.

-Marble, Ceramic, or Stone Floors
+Marble, Ceramic or Stone Floors

 Minimum underlayment shall include at least ¼” cork (or an industry accepted equivalent) adhered with latex adhesive to the bare floor, covered by mud flooring and then covered by the marble, ceramic or stone.
 A gap of at least ¼” must be left between the flooring and any walls (to minimize sound transmission) and the gap must be filled with insulation board, cork or flexible caulk.
 The gap shall not be filled with mud flooring or grout.
 If necessary, baseboard or molding may be installed to conceal the gap.